IBM-Cloud/docs/cli/plugins/vpn/index.md

 {:shortdesc: .shortdesc}

-# IBM VPN CLI
+# {{site.data.keyword.vpn_short}} CLI plug-in for cf CLI
 *Last updated: 23 June 2016*
 {: .last-updated}

-You can use the command line interface (CLI) to configure and manage your IBM® Virtual Private Network (VPN) service.
-The IBM VPN CLI is a plug-in that is used with the Cloud Foundry CLI plug-in.
-The plug-in is available for Windows, MAC, and Linux operating systems.
+You can use the command line interface (CLI) to configure and manage your {{site.data.keyword.vpn_full}} service.
+The {{site.data.keyword.vpn_short}} CLI plug-in is available in two versions: one for use with the Cloud Foundry CLI plug-in and the other for use with the {{site.data.keyword.Bluemix}} CLI plug-in.
+Both versions of the plug-in provide the same functionality.
+{:shortdesc}

+The {{site.data.keyword.vpn_short}} plug-in is available for Windows, MAC, and Linux operating systems.
 Ensure that you use the one that is applicable to you.

+The instructions that follow are for working with the Cloud Foundry (cf) CLI plug-in.
+To use the plug-in with the  {{site.data.keyword.Bluemix_notm}} CLI plug-in, see [{{site.data.keyword.vpn_short}} plug-in for {{site.data.keyword.Bluemix_notm}} CLI](https://console.{DomainName}/docs/cli/plugins/bx_vpn/index.html).

+## Install the cf CLI plug-in
-Before you begin, install the Cloud Foundry CLI.
+Before you begin, install the cf CLI.
 See [Cloud Foundry command line interface](https://console.{DomainName}/docs/cli/downloads.html) for details.

-##Install IBM VPN CLI Plug-in
+##Install the {{site.data.keyword.vpn_short}} CLI plug-in
-**Note:** If you have a previous version of the IBM VPN CLI plug-in that is installed, you must first uninstall it.
+**Note:** If you have a previous version of the {{site.data.keyword.vpn_short}} CLI plug-in that is installed, you must first uninstall it.
 Use the command:

 ```
 cf uninstall-plugin vpn
 ```

-### Install Locally
+### Install locally

-1. Download the IBM VPN plug-in for your platform from [IBM Bluemix CLI Plug-in Repository](http://plugins.ng.bluemix.net).
+1. Download the {{site.data.keyword.vpn_short}} plug-in for your platform from [IBM Bluemix CLI Plug-in Repository](http://plugins.ng.bluemix.net/ui/repository.html#cf-plugins).
-2. Install the IBM VPN plug-in by using the following command:
+2. Install the {{site.data.keyword.vpn_short}} plug-in by using the following command:
-**Note:** Either switch to the location of the VPN plug-in or specify the path to the plug-in location.
+**Note:** Either switch to the location of the {{site.data.keyword.vpn_short}} plug-in or specify the path to the plug-in location.

-	* For MS Windows OS:
+	- For MS Windows OS:

 	```
 	cf install-plugin vpn_windows64.exe
 	```

-	* For Apple MAC OS:
+	- For Apple MAC OS:

 	```
 	cf install-plugin vpn_mac_os_amd64
 	```

-	* For Linux OS:
+	- For Linux OS:

 	```
 	cf install-plugin vpn_linuxamd64
 	```

-### Install from Bluemix Repository
+### Install from Bluemix repository

 1. Add the Bluemix repository into the Cloud Foundry CLI repositories.
 Use the following command: